Jackson Avery: Storylines

 Jackson and April soon hit a rough patch when they realize that they have different views about the way their children should be raised with respect to religion.
 Soon after their fight, April realizes she is pregnant.
-April and Jackson's baby is diagnosed during pregnancy with Osteogenesis Imperfecta type 2, and they learn that the baby will not survive long after birth.
+April and Jackson's baby is diagnosed during pregnancy with osteogenesis imperfecta type II, and they learn that the baby will not survive long after birth.
 Jackson believes that termination is the best option; however, April would rather give birth to the baby, knowing it will not live very long.
 They schedule an induction for the next day, and at the beginning of the appointment, they are asked to sign their baby's death certificate, which is too hard for the couple to bear.
-April doesn't sign the papers and returns to work the same day praying for a miracle, while at work she has a heart-to-heart with a lady who lost her fiancée the night before.
+April does not sign the papers and returns to work the same day praying for a miracle, while at work she has a heart-to-heart with a lady who lost her fiancée the night before.
 They decide to give birth to the baby via induction at 24 weeks gestation, having it baptized right then.
 She gives birth to Samuel Norbert Avery and he passes away shortly after birth.

-In the season 11 finale, Kepner tells Avery that she is leaving with Owen Hunt (Kevin McKidd) to serve as a trauma surgeon in the Army; it will help her grieve for their son.
+In the Season 11 finale, Kepner tells Avery that she is leaving with Owen Hunt (Kevin McKidd) to serve as a trauma surgeon in the Army; it will help her grieve for their son.
 Avery lets her go and wonders how he can deal with his own grief.
-After discussions over the phone via Facetime, Kepner tells Avery that she is extending her service time.
+After discussions over the phone via FaceTime, Kepner tells Avery that she is extending her service time.
 The sound of gunfire and explosions are heard at April's base camp, leaving her to quickly terminate the call.
 On Valentine's Day, Kepner returns to the hospital, where she and Avery embrace in the foyer.

-In season 12, their marriage begins to fall apart and they grow estranged.
+In Season 12, their marriage begins to fall apart and they grow estranged.
 In episode 11, they file for a civil divorce.
 After their divorce is completed, Kepner reveals that she is pregnant with Avery's child.
-In season 14, Jackson begins a relationship with Maggie Pierce (Kelly McCreary), but by Season 16, they break up.
+In Season 14, Jackson begins a relationship with Maggie Pierce (Kelly McCreary), but by Season 16, they break up.
 Soon after Jackson begins a short-lived relationship with Victoria Hughes of Station 19, though that ends as well.
-In Season 17, Jackson begins a friends-with-benefits relationship with Jo, though, towards the end of the season, Jackson realizes he wants to leave the hospital and take over the Harper Avery Foundation in Boston.
+In Season 17, Jackson begins a friends with benefits relationship with Jo, though, towards the end of the season, Jackson realizes he wants to leave the hospital and take over the Harper Avery Foundation in Boston.
 He approaches April with the idea, and the two decide to move to Boston together with Harriet with the possibility of reconciliation.